Frank Irwin Quintet

 Known for evocative melodies, smooth harmonies, and deep grooves, the Frank Irwin Quintet draws experience from the sounds of the Pacific Northwest, bringing a unique flavor to the Portland jazz scene.
 Founded in 2018 by bassist, producer, and composer Chris Frank, his Quintet strives to bring positivity and levity into the lives of its audience members, armed with a dark sense of humor and uplifting sound.

-Inspired by his work as a middle school teacher, Frank lets the humanity of music shine through his compositions and arrangements, embracing a songbook that takes listeners through an eclectic array of genres, from hip-hop to Fiddler on the Roof, all told through the infinite idiom of jazz.
+Inspired by his work as a middle school teacher, Frank lets the humanity of music shine through his compositions and arrangements, embracing a songbook that takes listeners through an eclectic array of genres, from hip-hop to show tunes, all told through the infinite idiom of Black American Music.

 Frank Irwin Quintet’s debut album, “Better/Broken,” features nine original compositions with contributions by Portland mainstays like drummer Barra Brown (Korgy & Bass), saxophonist Ian Christensen, guitarist Corey Heppner, and trombonist James Powers (March Fourth).
-Frank is currently collaborating with local dancer and choreographer Mia O'Connor-Smith on a long-form dance adaptation of The Telling by Ursula K Le Guin.
+The quintet has also released Broken/Beats, an album of remixes by local beat makers and emcees, as well the Teleportation EP.
+Frank is currently editing and mixing FIQ's second full length album, for release in the spring of 2021 and collaborating with local dancers and choreographers on a long form dance piece based on The Telling, a novel by Ursula K Le Guin.

 "Better/Broken" Album Review